TheOrcusss/TheOrcusss/README.md

 ---

-## 🪄 Fun / Personal Notes
+## 🪄 Fun Notes

-- When I’m not coding, I enjoy *Gaming, Playing Mmsical Instruments like Guitar, Piano, Flute, Music Production, Travelling.*
+- When I’m not coding, I enjoy *Gaming, Playing Musical Instruments (like Guitar, Piano, Flute), Music Production, Travelling.*
-- Favorite quote or motto: *“Strive not to be a success, but rather to be of value.”* — Albert Einstein
+- Favorite Quote: *“Strive not to be a success, but rather to be of value.”* — Albert Einstein

 ---